seng438-winter-2023/seng438-a4-MushtabaA/seng438-a4-team_number.md

 # Why do we need mutation testing?
 Advantages and disadvantages of mutation testing

-# Explain your SELENUIM test case design process
+# Explain your SELENIUM test case design process

+First and foremost, we explored the webpage and made note of what functionalities it offered.
+This provided us with an understanding of which core UI components we felt needed to be tested.
+The functionalities we ultimately decided to test were:
+-  Login
+-  Register
+-  Add to Cart
+-  Remove from Cart
+-  Sign Out
+-  Add to List
+-  Search
+-  Filter

+Then, we considered the step-by-step process by which each functionality could be used.
+For example, in the case of Search, it required clicking on the search bar, typing in the query, and clicking on the search button.
+Once we determined the intended process, we considered cases of additional or erroneous user input.
+Finally, all the considered cases were recorded using Selenium IDE, and then appended with assert statements to ensure that the ouput was as intended.

 # Explain the use of assertions and checkpoints

-# how did you test each functionaity with different test data
+# how did you test each functionality with different test data

 # Discuss advantages and disadvantages of Selenium vs. Sikulix